KasiaKasia/grading-system/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.2.14.

 # About

 The application has been designed with `WCAG` (`Web Content Accessibility Guidelines`) accessibility standards in mind, to ensure digital accessibility.
-The project presents a mechanism for configuring school grade thresholds.
+I used the `@ngrx/signal` library to implement the WCAG principles.
-WCAG requirements are implemented using the `@ngrx/signals` library.
-The `Angular Material` library has also been used  You can run the project using SSR `Server-Side Rendering`.
+The application has the functionality of viewing configured grades and a configuration mechanism by adding, editing and removing school grade thresholds.
+During implementation, I also took optimisation into account.
+Among other things, by limiting the loading of libraries.
+To improve performance, I disabled `Zone.js` and switched to the `provideZonelessChangeDetection()` method.
+For the implementation of the layout, I used Angular Material.
+You can run the project using SSR `Server-Side Rendering`.